The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 2. Data gathering

 These days, data is everything because market research is at the heart of understanding our prospect’s greatest needs, challenges and pains.
 Ultimately, not every lead will become an instant sale – when this happens, sales reps can now find out why and how they entered the sales funnel, which can help you connect with similar prospects in the future.
-Not only does this data help you understand your prospect clients much better, which in turn helps them solve specific needs – you can use this information to develop future sales strategies and tactics.
+Not only does this data help you understand your prospective clients much better, which in turn helps them solve specific needs, but you can also use this information to develop future sales strategies and tactics.

 3. Prospect feedback

-Prospects are your audience, which means they can provide valuable feedback that will help streamline your overall sales strategy and sales pipeline.
+Prospects are your audience, meaning they can provide valuable feedback to help streamline your overall sales strategy and pipeline.
 By asking for feedback, you can test whether your sales or marketing efforts are actually working – and if they’re not – why.

 How to prospect for sales